 The idea behind the Retention Lifecycle Framework is to make new and resurrected users follow in the footsteps of the current ones.
 Your current users, those who regularly take advantage of your product, will be key players propelling your organization’s growth and lifting revenue.

 Despite what some might say, data isn’t everything in product development.
 Sam Tardif, product manager at Atlassian, notes that “[…] it’s great to be data-informed, but being entirely data-driven can sometimes leave you blind to the overall experience that you’re creating for users.”
-So don’t forget to ask your users what they think as well.
+Thus don’t forget to ask your users what they think as well.
 A good mix of qualitative and quantitative data tends to give the best results.

 We hope that some of these KPIs will help you make the right decisions to improve your product.
 If you want to dive deeper into how best to collect and use data, read some of our other articles on the topic: